 Koh Kong Sugar Plantation (Cambodia)

-In Koh Kong, Cambodia, violent land grabs associated with a sugar plantation have claimed over 10,000 hectares and pushed 500 families off of their land.
-ERI has worked with the impacted communities to advocate for their rights through judicial and non-judicial mechanisms.
+In Koh Kong, Cambodia, violent land grabs associated with a sugar plantation have claimed over 10,000 hectares and pushed 500 families off their land.
+EarthRights has worked with the impacted communities to advocate for their rights through judicial and non-judicial mechanisms.

 Lower Sesan 2 Dam (Cambodia)

 This dam, which began operation in early 2017, has flooded communities and jeopardizes the food security and environments of the Mekong Basin.
 EarthRights has partnered with communities to demand that developers consult local populations and provide remedies when their rights have been violated.

 This proposed hydropower project on the mainstream of the Mekong River could displace as many as 19,000 people.
 EarthRights is monitoring the development of this dam.

 As this rubber plantation threatens to displace 100,000 people, EarthRights supports efforts by ethnic Dai communities in this area to determine their own future and access information and remedies.